sakasikai/blm-mll/source/CommandLineTools.md

 # Command line tools

 In this page, we mainly introduce the usage of command line tools for multi-label learning flow in our system.
-Meanwhile, commands of single-label learning flow are also documented for sake of users who need reference to both multi-label and single-label leanining at the same time.
+Meanwhile, commands of single-label learning flow are also documented for sake of users who need reference to both multi-label and single-label learning at the same time.

 There are three sections in this page: